Le Larca bénéficie d’un partenariat privilégié avec la Terra Foundation.

 Martyna Majewska, the new Terra Foundation Research and Teaching Fellow for 2022-2024

 Congratulations and a warm welcome to Martyna Majewska, the newly appointed Terra Foundation Research and Teaching Fellow for 2022-2024.
-She will be teaching a seminar open to Masters students from Paris-Cité University and from Paris-Nanterre University, titled: Against History: Critiques of documents, archives and monuments in US art since the 1960s.
+She will be teaching a seminar open to Masters students from Paris-Cité University and from Paris-Nanterre University, titled: American Art Embodied: Body-Centered Practices in US Art since the 1950s.

 ‘I recently received my PhD from the School of Art History at the University of St Andrews in Scotland, where I also taught at both undergraduate and postgraduate levels.
 My thesis, ‘Resisting Overdetermination, Destabilising Representation: African American Artists Performing for the Camera since the 1970s,’ examined a selection of practices in which artists mobilise embodied performances to produce specific, carefully designed and incisive images.
 My project demonstrated that this mode of image production has been exceptionally successful in challenging hegemonic representations of people of colour, exposing the racist and heteropatriarchal stereotypes inscribed in these representations.
 I look forward to developing further my thinking about photography, performance and the construction of race with colleagues and students at LARCA.’